Nat-D/FeatureControlHRL/README.md

 ![ex3](https://github.com/Nat-D/FeatureControlHRL/blob/master/imgs/fig3.png "Results of experiment 3")

 In this experiment, we improve performance by changing the BPTT length from 20 to 100.
-In order to run experiments with BPTT = 100, checkout branch feature_control_bptt100
+In order to run experiments with BPTT = 100, checkout branch feature_control_bptt100.
+For baseline agent, checkout branch baseline.
+All the experiments used 8 asynchronous workers.